markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 #### Menu Items page

 - Verify that items are displayed on screen based on how the user has navigated to this screen.
-If the come from booking a timeslot all menu items are displayed but if they choose an option from the menu navbar only options matching the selected category appear :heavy_check_mark:
+If they come from booking a timeslot all menu items are displayed but if they choose an option from the menu navbar only options matching the selected category appear :heavy_check_mark:
 - Verify that image, price and icons displaying product info display :heavy_check_mark:
 - Verify that quick add button appears for all items and clicking this adds 1 of the item to the shopping cart :heavy_check_mark:
 - Verify that clicking on the item image takes the user to the menu item display page :heavy_check_mark: